Home mortgage interest deduction: France

 France does not allow a home mortgage interest deduction.
 In 2007, newly elected President Nicolas Sarkozy proposed creating the deduction as part of his legislative plan for sparking the French economy.
 In August 2007, the Constitutional Council, the highest court in France, struck down the mortgage interest deduction as unconstitutionally creating a tax advantage that goes far beyond its stated goal of encouraging non-homeowners to buy homes.
 The Court noted that the deduction would apply to people who already own homes.

 India

-Home loan interest portion is deductible (under section 24(b)) up to 150 000 rupees in a tax year for acquiring or constructing a property.
-The deduction is available only when the construction is complete or you have possession of the property.
+Home loan interest portion is deductible (under section 24(b)) up to 150,000 rupees in a tax year for acquiring or constructing a property.
+The deduction is available only when the construction is complete or the owner takes possession of the property.
 Interest of pre-construction period is deductible in five equal installments.
 The first installment is deductible in the year in which construction of property is completed or property acquired.
-The principal is deductible under section 80C, which has a limit of 150 000 rupees.
+The principal is deductible under section 80C, which has a limit of 150,000 rupees.